pranathorat/RecipeAssignment/README.md

 4. Text search within the instructions.

 For example, the API should be able to handle the following search requests:

 • All vegetarian recipes
 • Recipes that can serve 4 persons and have “potatoes” as an ingredient
 • Recipes without “salmon” as an ingredient that has “oven” in the instructions

-#How to build and run:
+# How to build and run:

 mvn clean install

 Endpoint URL:
 http://localhost:8700

+# API Documentation:

 a friendly overview and documentation of this REST API will be available at: